opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ---
 layout: default
-title: Integrate ML models
+title: Integrating ML models
 nav_order: 1
 has_children: false
 has_toc: false
 nav_exclude: true
 ---

-# Integrate ML models
+# Integrating ML models

 OpenSearch offers support for machine learning (ML) models that you can use in conjunction with k-NN search to retrieve semantically similar documents.
 This semantic search capability improves search relevance for your applications.